DanialArab/Git/README.md

 # Git

 This repo documents my understanding of Git.
-The structure of my notes are as follows, and more details on each topic is presented in the Markdown files, named in a consistent way to the first-level headings below, attached to this repo.
+The structure of my notes are as follows, and more details on each topic is presented in the Markdown files, named consistently with the first-level headings below, attached to this repo.

 ## 0. Git Fundamental and Intro
 - What Git is and why it is so popular